paulbright/Git-Commands/scenarios/scenario_01_initial_setup.md

 # Git Initial Setup
 The git initial setup is performed only once after the installation is successful.
-This page will focus on the minimum set of properties that should be configured before you can use git. -- TO BE DELETED --
+This page will focus on the minimum set of properties that should be configured before you can use git.

 ## Git Command(s)
 The following git commands are used to perform the initial setup of git by setting the user name and email properties.